 For the Business

-Like any IT Service Management (ITSM) process, proactive problem management requires a combination of people, process and technology.
+Like any IT Service Management (ITSM) process, proactive management of problems requires a combination of people, process and technology.
 Addressing each of these is needed to achieve success in this area.

 The people aspects of proactive problem management start at the top, by making leadership aware of the benefits and gaining its support.
 Then, with its help, you can address the common organizational hurdles, which include many, from siloed islands of support performing localized incident and problem management activities to, and including, pockets of resistance.